Categories

-How frogs catch and swallow their prey
+How frogs swallow their prey

 Frogs have to remove insects like flies and crickets from their sticky tongues before they can ingest them.
 The process by which cane toads accomplish this feat has recently been determined by scientists.
 As the research shows, sophisticated tongue gymnastics are necessary to get the victim far enough into the pharynx to be gutted.
 The hyoid bone, which has never before been linked to swallowing, is also crucial.